AntonioFasano/SienaR/README.md

     Grades saved to *******************/grades.csv

-Just like for `scores()`, the grades are  printed to the console and saved in CSV format as `grades.csv` in the working directory.
+Just like for `md.scores()`, the grades are  printed to the console and saved in CSV format as `grades.csv` in the working directory.
-Still similarly to `scores()`, you can pass the arguments `csvpath` and `save` to control the function input and output files.
+Still similarly to `md.scores()`, you can pass the arguments `csvpath` and `save` to control the function input and output files.

-Finally, `grader.credits()` applies a credit weighting scheme.
+Finally, `md.grader.credits()` applies a credit weighting scheme.
 Assume that students participating in a test might have the right to different academic credits, perhaps because they belong to different programs or have already gained some credits.
 Then we can give the students with fewer credits to achieve fewer questions to answer.
 Of course,  this would result in a lower quiz grade and we have to reweigh it up in proportion to credits.
 If the highest credits possible are 10, then a  grade 24 is actually 24 for a 10-credit student, but, for an 8-credit student (who  is tasked to answer only 4/5 of the given questions), the grade is reweighted by the factor 10/8, which yields 30.

 To make this possible, SienaR connects to ESSE3 and looks for student credits, while we should pass the maximum possible credits  to allow rescaling.
 In fact, it could happen that, for the current sitting, there is nobody to whom the top credits are attributed.
 Given the example above, this would be:

-    grader.credits(maxcredits = 10)
+    md.grader.credits(maxcredits = 10)

 which produces an output similar to the following: